wagtail/rfcs/text/054-internationalisation.md

 ### Sites and Page routing

-The routing code would need to be updated to allow for sites to have multiple root pages.
-The root page would be selected based on the active Django language (which is set by Django's [`LocaleMiddleware`](https://docs.djangoproject.com/en/3.0/ref/middleware/#django.middleware.locale.LocaleMiddleware) and [`i18n_patterns`](https://docs.djangoproject.com/en/3.0/topics/i18n/translation/#django.conf.urls.i18n.i18n_patterns) from either the browser’s language or a URL prefix).

-There are two possible approaches we could use for this:

-1. Sites have one root page as they do now, if the user’s language is different to the language on that page, Wagtail will look for a translation of the root page and route to that instead
-2. We could change the site model to support multiple root pages.
-This would allow the user to specify which root page they would like to use for each language in Django’s `LANGUAGES` setting
+When a request comes in, Wagtail firstly looks for `Site` record that matches the domain name and port that the user had typed into their browser.
+On the site record, there is a `root_page` attribute that is set to the site's homepage and this is where routing starts.

+We will alter this behaviour so that it checks if the site's root_page matches the active language (which is set by Django's [`LocaleMiddleware`](https://docs.djangoproject.com/en/3.0/ref/middleware/#django.middleware.locale.LocaleMiddleware) and [`i18n_patterns`](https://docs.djangoproject.com/en/3.0/topics/i18n/translation/#django.conf.urls.i18n.i18n_patterns) from either the browser’s language or a URL prefix).
+If it doesn't, we will look for a translation of the root page in that user's locale.
+If we can't find one, we will fall back to a similar locale (Following Django's `get_supported_language_variant` function.
+For example `es-MX` may fall back to `es-ES`).
+If there is not a similar locale, it'll just use the root page that was set on the site.

+To support this, we will need to modify two other places:

+* We show a globe icon next to pages that are linked to from a `site_root`.
+We will update this to also include translations of site roots.
-We also need to modify [`Site.get_root_paths`](https://github.com/wagtail/wagtail/blob/8c306910dd86e09cea11196715da47c6a54c722b/wagtail/core/models.py#L169-L185) to return paths to each language tree, this allows page URL reversal to work.
+* We will modify [`Site.get_root_paths`](https://github.com/wagtail/wagtail/blob/8c306910dd86e09cea11196715da47c6a54c722b/wagtail/core/models.py#L169-L185) to return paths to each language tree, this allows page URL reversal to work.

-**Will slugs be translatable?**
+#### Will slugs be translatable?

-Yes, this will be supported by both of the approaches above
+Yes!

 ### The API

+#### `locale` meta field

 When `WAGTAIL_I18N_ENABLED` is `True`, pages will all gain a new `meta` field containing the locale code: